IBM/openapi-to-graphql/packages/oasgraph/README.md

 The following logging levels are supported:

-* `preprocessing`: Logs information about preprocessing the OAS to GraphQL.
+* `preprocessing`: Logs information about preprocessing the OAS.
 * `translation`: Logs information about translating an OAS to GraphQL.
 * `http`: Logs information about the HTTP requests made to the API.